SRG89/SRG89/README.md

 - I'm passionate about using technology to streamline processes and optimize efficiency.
 - I'm currently looking for job as a DevOps Engineer
 - I like to build, toubleshoot and automate stuff whenever possible
+- I love to tackle complex debugging sessions that unlock system mysteries.
+- Eager to collaborate with teams on scalable infrastructure solutions.
-- When I am not working, I like to read books and play portal puzzles
+- When I am not working, I like to read books and play portal puzzles.

 <h3 align="left">Devops Tools Stack:</h3>
 <div>